 LEM is a 3D method of simulating gully formation: location, width and depth.
 Rates of gully incision can be determined and, should it show that contaminants will be exposed to surface conditions, the landform can be redesigned.
 LEM can be used to assess the best layout of drains, sediment ponds and bunds to achieve an acceptable erosion and sediment export rates from disturbed site to downstream rivers and creeks.

 In the initial stages of closure planning, which can be prior to the commencement of mining, LEM simulations using limited dataare acceptable.
 As mining progresses and more information on the properties of waste materials becomes available it is recommended that model simulations should be reconducted and the landforms designs updated accordingly.
 Like many engineering design procedures, the application of LEM with engineering design is an iterative process which will help miners meet regulatory closure planning requirements.

-• Determine the probable location of gullies and sediment deposition,
+• determining the probable location of gullies and sediment deposition,

-• Assist with mine closure plans with respect to erosion risk assessment.
+• assisting with mine closure plans with respect to erosion risk assessment.